komali2/blog/content/posts/calibre-automerge/index.md

 draft: false
 categories: ['programming']
 tags: ['open-source', 'personal-project', 'python']
+description: "A detailed walkthrough of how I contributed to the Calibre 'find-duplicates' plugin by adding functionality to automatically merge duplicate books, including code examples and problem-solving process."
 ---

 I'm about to talk a lot, so if you happened upon this blog post because you're looking for a way to merge all your duplicates in Calibre, [head down to the download and installation instructions](#the-end-result).